ntimonid/Connectomic-Composition-Predictor-CCP-/README.md

 For the aforementioned purpose, two brain atlas related data modalities were utilized:

-    In situ hybridization (ISH) based gene expression dataset containing the expression energy of 3318 genes for ~1030 spatially distinct mouse brain areas [1].
+   1. In situ hybridization (ISH) based gene expression dataset containing the expression energy of 3318 genes for ~1030 spatially distinct mouse brain areas [1].
-    Anatomical tracing based structural connectivity dataset containing the connectivity strength of projections to ~1030 spatially distinct mouse brain areas.
+   2. Anatomical tracing based structural connectivity dataset containing the connectivity strength of projections to ~1030 spatially distinct mouse brain areas.
 The source locations of projections are derived from a series of multiple tracing experiments that either belong to cre-line categories (transgenic mice) or wild-type (non-transgenic).
-Currently, the total number of source-injection locations are ~1300 [2], [4].
+Currently, the total number of source-injection locations are ~1300 [2], [3].

 Both data modalities were acquired from the Allen Institute for Brain Science.
 Documentation can be found at: brain-map

-Another Allen Institute based useful resource is the mouse connectivity models toolbox that we have utilized throughout our pipeline and as part of the CCP tool [3].
+Another Allen Institute based useful resource is the mouse connectivity models toolbox that we have utilized throughout our pipeline and as part of the CCP tool [4].

 Documentation can be found here: mouse_connectivity_models

 The supervised machine learning algorithms used to train our models are: Penalized (L2 ridge) linear regression and Random forest regressors.
+Our approach has been inspired by the work in [5].

 The CCP tool corresponds to two main classes and a series of independent functions.
 The two main classes are:

     MesoconnectomePredictor: provides preprocessing, storage, analysis and predictive routines for the aforementioned data modalities.
-    BrainPlotter: provides multiple forms of  visualization for brain related data at different stages of the analysis [5].
+    BrainPlotter: provides multiple forms of  visualization for brain related data at different stages of the analysis [6].

 Descriptions and implementations of the aforementioned modules can be found at: PrimaryLibrary, Allen_API_Library, MorphologyLibrary